 A favorite of butterflies, purple coneflower is a sturdy plant that holds up well in the heat of summer.
 It’s also the source of medicinal echinacea.
 Melissa over at Ever Growing Farm covers the basics of sowing, growing, and harvesting echinacea.

-Colleen over at Five Little Homesteaders gives you TEN ways to love lavender.
 There are many varieties of lavender, each with different characteristics.
 I happen to be a fan of Lavendula Angustifolia ‘Munstead’ because of its compact growth and tidy flowers.
 Growing 12″ to 18″ high, it’s lovely in flower borders.